How do you Keep Mice Out of Your House

 Are Mice Dangerous?

 Yes!
 Mice are a human health hazard – there is no doubt about it.
-They may look cute and cuddly but you really don’t want them in your house.
+They may look cute and cuddly, but you really don’t want them in your house.
 They spread diseases through their urine, saliva and droppings (poop).
 Salmonellosis, hantavirus and listeria are all serious diseases that can be spread by mice.
 They can also start fires when they chew through wiring inside your walls.
+So, you should take any kind of mouse problem seriously.

 Where Mice Nest in Houses?